bahamas10/illumos-sockets/README.md

 opensockets(1)
 ==============

+**DEPRECATED:** see https://github.com/bahamas10/illumos-sockstat for a MUCH faster solution

 A substitute for `pfiles(1)` on [Illumos][0] that does as little as possible to list open ports on a machine in the quickest and least invasive way possible